scriptcs/scriptcs/README.md

-# scriptcs
+# ScriptCS

 ## Why should you care?
-Write C# apps with a text editor, nuget and the power of Roslyn!
+Write C# applications with a text editor, NuGet and the power of Roslyn!

-**Note**: *Roslyn is a pre-release CTP and currently an unsupported technology.
+**Note**: *Roslyn is a pre-release community technology preview (CTP) and currently an unsupported technology.
 As such there may be changes in Roslyn itself that could impact this project.
-Please bear that in mind when using scriptcs*
+Please bear that in mind when using ScriptCS.*

 * More on why I developed this [here] (http://codebetter.com/glennblock/2013/02/28/scriptcs-living-on-the-edge-in-c-without-a-project-on-the-wings-of-roslyn-and-nuget/)
-* Check out our goals and rodmap [here] (https://github.com/scriptcs/scriptcs/wiki/Project-goals-and-roadmap)
+* Check out our goals and roadmap [here] (https://github.com/scriptcs/scriptcs/wiki/Project-goals-and-roadmap)

-## Pre-reqs
+## Pre-requirements
-* Install the [nuget cmdline bootstrapper] (http://nuget.codeplex.com/releases/view/58939)
+* Install the [NuGet cmdline bootstrapper] (http://nuget.codeplex.com/releases/view/58939)
 * Build the project and put scriptcs.exe in your path.

 ## Quick start
-* Open a cmd prompt as admin
+* Open a cmd prompt as administrator
 * Create a directory "c:\scriptcs_hello" and change to it.
-* run "nuget install Microsoft.AspNet.WebApi.SelfHost -o Packages"
+* Run "nuget install Microsoft.AspNet.WebApi.SelfHost -o Packages"
-* create a server.csx with your favorite editor.
+* Create a server.csx with your favorite editor.
 Paste the text below into the file and save.

 ```csharp
 using System;